yungyuc/nsdhw_20sp/proposal/template.rst

 Proposal for [project name]
 ===========================

-This is a template for a proposal that specify what your project is and how it should be executed.
+This is a template for a proposal that specifies what your project is and the execution plan.
 You are encouraged to use `reStructuredText
-<https://docutils.sourceforge.io/rst.html>`__ (which is the format employed by
+<https://docutils.sourceforge.io/rst.html>`__ (which is employed by this
-this template).
+template).
 The plain-text format makes it easier for the instructor to comment in your GitHub pull requests.
 You may use another document format if it is more suitable to your project.

 Basic information
 =================

-The GitHub repository for your term project.
+The GitHub repository (URL) hosting your term project.

 Here before everything, you may write a simple statement (preferably one sentence) to introduce the project.